Continuing Education Activity

-Radionuclide bone scanning may be useful in early diagnosis of the disease by demonstrating periosteal involvement.
-Even though sensitive, the findings on bone scan are non-specific and may also present in other conditions where there is periosteal proliferation.
-F-fluorodeoxyglucose positron emission tomography in combination with CT scan may show evidence of periostitis and uptake of excess tracer in internal organs indicating a possible etiology in cases of secondary HOA.
+Radionuclide bone scanning may be useful in the early diagnosis of the disease by demonstrating periosteal involvement.
+Even though sensitive, the findings on the bone scan are non-specific and may also present in other conditions where there is periosteal proliferation.
+F-fluorodeoxyglucose positron emission tomography in combination with CT scan may show evidence of periostitis and uptake of excess tracer in internal organs, indicating a possible etiology in cases of secondary HOA.

 Treatment / Management

 Clubbing is the physical sign that alerts the clinician to the possibility of hypertrophic osteoarthropathy, and this should be distinguished from pseudo-clubbing (seen in secondary hyperparathyroidism associated with chronic kidney disease, scleroderma, sarcoidosis).
 The angle between and is the nail plate, and the proximal nail-fold (Lovibond angle) is less than 180 degrees in pseudoclubbing, while this angle is greater than 180 degrees in true clubbing.
-Pseudoclubbing may be asymmetrical while clubbing tends to be symmetrical.
-Acro-osteolysis is the classic radiological finding in pseudoclubbing while an overgrowth of phalangeal tufts presents in clubbing.
-However, there may be overlap in these findings between clubbing and pseudoclubbing.
+Pseudoclubbing may be asymmetrical, while clubbing tends to be symmetrical.
+Acro-osteolysis is the classic radiological finding in pseudoclubbing, while an overgrowth of phalangeal tufts presents in clubbing.
+However, there may be an overlap in these findings between clubbing and pseudoclubbing.

-The dermal changes of coarse thickened skin may raise the question of acromegaly and should merit consideration in the differential diagnosis of HOA, and one should look for prognathism, radiological changes of enlarged sella turcica and elevated growth hormone levels.
+The dermal changes of coarse, thickened skin may raise the question of acromegaly and should merit consideration in the differential diagnosis of HOA, and one should look for prognathism, radiological changes of enlarged sella turcica, and elevated growth hormone levels.

 Thyroid acropachy may also present with digital clubbing and swelling with periosteal proliferation.
-It is usually associated with thyroid dermopathy which may be easily confused with HOA.
+It is usually associated with thyroid dermopathy, which may be easily confused with HOA.

 Patients with POEMS syndrome may also display clubbing, hyperhidrosis, and skin thickening.
 Interestingly, both POEMS syndrome and HOA usually have high levels of circulating VEGF.
 A periostotic reaction may present in trauma, multifocal osteomyelitis, hypervitaminosis A, fluorosis, leukemia, juvenile idiopathic arthritis, psoriatic arthritis, polyostotic bone tumors, sickle cell dactylitis.
-There are also a few reports of voriconazole induced nodular periostitis in patients status post renal transplant.
+There are also a few reports of voriconazole-induced nodular periostitis in patients status post-renal transplant.
 All these are considerations in the differential diagnosis of PHO.

-The diagnosis of PHO is a diagnosis of exclusion and a thorough workup for secondary causes, particularly lung malignancy, should be considered in all patients with HOA.
+The diagnosis of PHO is a diagnosis of exclusion, and a thorough workup for secondary causes, particularly lung malignancy, should be considered in all patients with HOA.